Khomfire/6530200517.github.io/Christmas&NewYear2025.md

 ----------------------------------------------------------------------
 To everyone I know.
 ----------------------------------------------------------------------
-Design by Canvas.
-Encode by Steganography.
+Design by Canvas and Encode by Steganography.
 ----------------------------------------------------------------------
 [Intellectual property](https://6530200517.github.io/intellectual-property)